Why Hydrogen?

 Government Support

 Through its Hydrogen Production Business Models, the UK Government is providing financial support, to bridge the operating cost gap between low carbon hydrogen and high carbon fuels.
-The Government is incentivising investment in low carbon hydrogen production and use, to deliver its ambition of up to 10GW of low carbon hydrogen production capacity by 2030.

 Resilience